Skip to main content

 If I enumerate though, the successes will far outweigh the losses.
 I don't look for fights, and the other lesson I have long ago learned is that when stuff begins to stink, I need to turn the mirror on myself.
 I need to check in.
 I must consider where I am wrong.
 And, wherever that is--that error or weakness--I need to fix it before stuff escalates.
 That is a lesson I have learned and internalized long ago.
 It keeps me from losing the most important people in my life (I like to think I don't make such grave errors with them, but, you know, in case I DO).
 It keeps me accountable with clients.
 And, more often than not, it keeps me in the right when there is a legal battle.

 But there are just people who, for whatever reason, are angry, miserable, hostile, or entitled people.
 They meet a friendly, easy-going person such as I, and they think I am also a pushover.
 An easy mark.
-Or, in the case of some deeply narcistic people, they simply feel that they must conquer me.
+Or, in the case of some deeply narcissistic people, they simply feel that they must conquer me.
 I can't say I actually understand this mindset, but I am at least familiar with it.
-So many relationships in my life have revealed themselves to be mired in the empath-narcist dynamic, in the long run.
+So many relationships in my life have revealed themselves to be mired in the empath-narcissist dynamic, in the long run.
 But other times, I've run afoul of really ugly people who I was never going to have an intimate relationship with, and yet they still ran the same or similar course to those relationships with true narcissists.

 While these people torture me, it is not fun.
 But I am one to put my shoulder to the job, and power through.
 And in the end, I usually prevail.
 Not because I care about winning, or losing, or fighting at all.
 But because I do not lose sight of my strengths and my knowledge of steady clarity.
 I don't want to fight you, but if you force me, I will get it right.
 If we had a relationship before you attacked me, I might let you know before things escalate that you ought to have fair warning.
 But, if you're just an asshole that I never really knew, and I was just trying to be a decent person in some dealing with you, then, well, all bets are off.